 Thinger32 NB-IoT

-The Thinger32NB-IoT is a compact dev board that combines Quectel BC660 with an Espressif ESP32-PICO-D4 to provide a simple to use development board for IoT projects.
+The Thinger32NB-IoT is a compact dev board that combines Quectel BC660 with an Espressif ESP32-PICO-D4 to provide a simple-to-use development board for IoT projects.

 Unlock the next level of IoT development with this ESP32 + Quectel BC66 hybrid board.
 Combining the power and flexibility of the ESP32 with the low-power, wide-area communication of the NB-IoT Quectel BC66, this board is the perfect solution for developing IoT projects that demand high efficiency, long-range connectivity, and seamless integration.